TrellixVulnTeam/swahilipython_SCMU/Doc/library/shutil.rst

    :func:`~shutil.copy` copies the file data and the file's permission mode (see :func:`os.chmod`).
 Other metadata, like the file's creation and modification times, is not preserved.
-   To preserve all file metadata from the original, use :func:`~shutil.copy2` instead.
+   To preserve all file metadata kutoka the original, use :func:`~shutil.copy2` instead.

    .. versionchanged:: 3.3